-Join Adam Wilbert for an in-depth discussion in this video Understanding fixed server roles, part of Database Fundamentals: Administration.
+Join Adam Wilbert for an in-depth discussion in this video Understanding fixed server roles, part of Database Foundations: Administration.

 - Once a user is authenticated, the first tier of access that they can be granted is to manage the operations of the server itself.
 These permission settings are grouped into server roles that the users can get assigned to.
 SQL Server includes three different categories of server level roles.
 These are: Fixed roles, that are defined by the server, the Public role, which is automatically assigned to every user, and User-Defined roles, which can be customized by the server administrator to meet specific needs.
 Let's take a look at each one.
 Fixed roles are predefined permissions that allow users to perform standard server maintenance tasks.